Jamie Kai

 portrait.jpg

-I am an MSc student in Computer Science at the University of British Columbia, supervised by Ron Garcia and Alex Summers in the Software Practices Lab.
+I am an MSc student in Computer Science in the University of British Columbia Software Practices Lab, co-supervised by Ron Garcia and Ohad Kammar (University of Edinburgh).

-I am fortunate to have worked with Alex Summers on the Viper verification framework, and with Mina Tahmasbi Arashloo at the University of Waterloo on formal methods for network performance analysis.
-I previously worked as a long-term research assistant and lab manager at the UBC Vision Lab with James Enns, where I developed studies on perception-action theory and social psychology.
+I previously worked with Alex Summers on separation logics for algebraic program specifications in the Viper verification framework, and with Mina Tahmasbi Arashloo on probabilistic formal methods for network performance analysis.
+Before that, I worked as a research software developer in various virology, cognitive psychology and neuroscience labs.

 selected publications